Kyle Tucker Player Props: Astros vs. Twins

 Kyle Tucker At The Plate

-- Tucker leads Houston with a slugging percentage of .442, fueled by 16 extra-base hits.
+- Tucker leads Houston in slugging percentage (.443) thanks to 17 extra-base hits.

-- Among qualified batters, he ranks 50th in batting average, while his on-base percentage ranks 44th and he is 78th in slugging.
+- Among the qualifying batters in baseball, his batting average ranks 49th, his on-base percentage ranks 48th, and he is 77th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.